ibm-messaging/mq-jms-spring/README_TESTCONTAINERS.md

 * com.ibm.com:mq-jms-spring-testcontainer

 The intention is eventually to release these jar files to Maven Central in the same way as other MQ java packages.
-Initially however, just to give early acess and to validate that the components have the right options, features and overall shape, only the source code is available via this repository.
+Initially however, just to give early access and to validate that the components have the right options, features and overall shape, only the source code is available via this repository.
 You can then build the jar files and use them from your own environment.